thortiede/sbml4j-compose/README.md

 <http://localhost:8080/sbml4j/dbStatus>

 ### 5. Shutdown the system
-To shutown the system again use:
+To shutdown the system again use:

     docker-compose down